PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and all four moved ONNX support functions are AST-identical without normalization.

+The ExportedProgram child process source has its own inert payload module, `pytorch_exported_program_child.py`.
+The 1,813-line embedded literal previously obscured the approximately 140-line host orchestration; the exporter now assigns the imported `_EXPORTED_PROGRAM_CHILD_SCRIPT` constant before invoking the same single child runner.
+The 71,054-byte string is byte-for-byte identical to the previous literal, has fixed SHA-256 `548c123d658c61780a134e34dbc02939f07d1db7e6bccc81db08fddf6cf77d5e`, and parses as Python.
+Importing the payload module does not import or execute Torch.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,